xibosignage/xibo-manual/source/en/advanced_extending.md

 conditionally format a response.
 It is not necessary to use this object if you would rather format your own response.

+### Twig templates

+When using the `/web/index.php` entry point it is advisable but not necessary to render output to the browser using the Twig template library.
+This is included in the CMS code and has helper methods in the `ApplicationState` object.
+This should be done for any page which should output HTML.

+Themes should be used to provide additional templates for rendering.

+A Controller should use the `ApplicationState` object and set the following
+properties:

+ - `ApplicationState::template` - set to the name of the template without it's extension.
+ - `ApplicationState::setData()` - an array of data to provide to the template

 ## Examples

 ### Wiring up a new theme link